 Included in administrative and general expense are management fees charged by the central office of Covenant Living Communities and Services.
-These fees aggregated to \$1,406,021 and \$1,082,649 for the years ended September 30, 2023 and 2022, respectively.
+These fees aggregated to \$1,462,621 and \$1,406,021 for the years ended September 30, 2024 and 2023, respectively.

-Notes and advances from Covenant Living Communities and Services bear interest at 3.75 percent for the years ended September 30, 2023 and 2022 and generally have no fixed repayment terms.
+Notes and advances from Covenant Living Communities and Services bear interest at 3.90 percent and 3.75 percent for the years ended September 30, 2024 and 2023, respectively, and generally have no fixed repayment terms.
 These advances are classified as long term, as the Community has the intent and ability to postpone repayment of the balance for at least one year.
-Amounts due to Covenant Living Communities and Services were \$45,640,500 and \$40,797,291 at September 30, 2023 and 2022, respectively.
+Amounts due to Covenant Living Communities and Services were \$48,617,188 and \$45,640,500 at September 30, 2024 and 2023, respectively.

-Net interest charges from Covenant Living Communities and Services were \$1,624,867 and \$1,411,702 for the years ended September 30, 2023 and 2022, respectively.
+Net interest charges from Covenant Living Communities and Services were \$1,845,011 and \$1,624,867 for the years ended September 30, 2024 and 2023, respectively.

 Each facility within Covenant Living Communities and Services is assessed a percentage of reoccupancy entrance fees to support the national marketing expenses of Covenant Living Communities and Services.
-The Community's marketing assessment totaled \$98,634 and \$111,380 for the years ended September 30, 2023 and 2022, respectively.
+The Community's marketing assessment totaled \$96,963 and \$98,634 for the years ended September 30, 2024 and 2023, respectively.